 - to challenge gender inequality, social injustice, and structural racism

-- to address collective trauma and ill-being
+- to address intergenerational trauma and ill-being

+These objectives draw on updated knowledge of the interconnection between collective healing, social justice and global well-being.
 Ongoing research highlights that collective healing can contribute to “de-racialising” our vision and “decolonising” our conception of humanity.
 It does so by deconstructing racist discourses and ideology, recognising and addressing the harms of slavery’s legacies, transcending the antagonism of ‘us-vs-them’ mentalities, and co-envisaging a common future for all.
 More importantly, it can help communities (re)discover the gifts of (indigenous) knowledge, wisdom and practices, and enrich our collective resilience, well-being and co-flourishing with nature.

 1. Collective Healing, Social Justice and Global Well-Being: